imsdev/ims-java-springboot/ims-springboot-tm/README.md

 The sample project is a Maven project exported from Eclipse.
 It contains a sample implementation of a simple pool manager and a REST microservice.
 The sample project demonstrate how to use the Spring Boot auto-configuration feature and some Java™ helper classes to make IMS TM Resource Adapter work as if it were running in a Java EE application server.

-The same information in this README is also made available in the `springboot_ims_connection_pooling.pdf` file if you prefer a hard copy.

 ## Program flow and architecture
 ![flow_diagram](./media/springboot_ims_connpooling.jpg)